 Affordable Housing Program

-On-site supported living services for tenants are funded by the Developmental Disabilities Adminstration (DDA) and provided by other non-profit organizations we work in close partnership with, such as PROVAIL and The Arc of King County.
+On-site supported living services for tenants are funded by the Developmental Disabilities Administration (DDA) and provided by other non-profit organizations we work in close partnership with, such as PROVAIL and The Arc of King County.

 Parkview’s single-family homes are typically one-story ramblers that are designed and remodeled to fit the unique needs of our tenants.
 Special-needs accommodations include: